ooici/ion-integration/README.txt

 Dependencies
 ============
     Step 1.
-Create virtualenv to isolate system site-packages
-    mkvirtualenv --no-site-packages --python=/usr/bin/python2.5 buildout
+Create virtualenv to isolate system site-packages mkvirtualenv --no-site-packages --python=/usr/bin/python2.5 buildout
         workon buildout

+    Step 2.
+Run 'ant clean' to clean buildout directories, if the virtualenv has previously been created and used.

-Step 2. python bootstrap.py (you only need to run this one)
+    Step 3. python bootstrap.py (you only need to run this one)

-Step 3. bin/buildout (you run this as many times as you change buildout.cfg and/or its parent files.
+    Step 4. bin/buildout (you run this as many times as you change buildout.cfg and/or its parent files.

 Develop
 =====
-    Good practice to run 'ant clean' to clean buildout directories if you want to start afresh.

-    Then, follow Step 2 above.

-Step 4. bin/trial ionint
+    Step 5. bin/trial ionint

+    If you want to re-run step 5, it is reccomended to rerun step 2 (ant clean) between runs of trial.

 Testing
 =======